A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Case Studies

 \item Guideline \#3: we have clearly highlighted the objectives of the algorithms, and we have compared the influence of the different novel elements of the proposed algorithm.
 Thus, we have shown that the good results are not influenced by just one component, but to the synergy between the different elements.
 We have also shown that the proposal is not unnecessarily complex.
 Finally, a tuning process has been also applied.

-\item Guideline \#4: in this use case, the proposal of our method is easy to justify, since SHADE-ILS not only improves a previous hybridization of DE with local search \cite{molina2015iterative}, but it also statistically surpasses MOS-CEC2013, which has dominated the competition over the last few years.
+\item Guideline \#4: in this use case, the proposal of our method is easy to justify.
+SHADE-ILS not only improves a previous hybridization of DE with local search \cite{molina2015iterative}, but also surpasses MOS-CEC2013 and MLSHADE-SPA (albeit without statistical significance), which have dominated the competition over the last few years.
 This poses no doubt on the scientific contribution of this study, as can stimulate new research directions towards considering new local search methods hybridized with SHADE.
+In addition, the previous state-of-the-art algorithm, MOS, has been clearly surprised by SHADE-ILS and MLSHADE-SPA, hence becoming the most competitive algorithms (with a preference by SHADE-ILS as per its better performance and simplicity).

 \end{itemize}